JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Introduction

 Hence, its validation requires one to check that $J$ belongs to the complement of all other schemas, hence $\qone$ is much more difficult to be formally manipulated than $\qany[S_1,\ldots,S_n]$, which just requires that \emph{at least one} $S_i$ is satisfied.

 Six years ago, while analyzing thousands of real-world JSON Schema documents, we realized that the $\qone$ operator is used much more often than the ``simpler'' $\qany$, but is mostly used in situations where all the $S_i$'s are mutually exclusive~\cite{DBLP:conf/er/BaaziziCGSS21}.
 In this situation, $\qone[\ldots]$ is equivalent to $\qany[\ldots]$, but it better conveys the idea of ``disjunction'' to the reader: we say that $\qone$ is used here in a ``declarative'' way but not in a ``prescriptive'' way.
-In recent years, we have tried to use the available inclusion checking tools to verify this empirical observation, which are a rule-based tool that we call here {\RB} \cite{DBLP:conf/issta/HabibSHP21}, and a witness-generation-based algorithm that we call here {\WGBI} \cite{DBLP:journals/tcs/AttoucheBCGKSS26}, and which will be extensively described later on. \todo{Carlo: Here we need a reference for validating the six years ago story.
+In recent years, we have tried to use the available inclusion checking tools to verify this empirical observation, which are a rule-based tool that we call here {\RB} \cite{DBLP:conf/issta/HabibSHP21}, and a witness-generation-based algorithm that we call here {\WG} \cite{DBLP:journals/tcs/AttoucheBCGKSS26}, and which will be extensively described later on. \todo{Carlo: Here we need a reference for validating the six years ago story.
 'Usage of Not' paper?}

 Unfortunately, the task was unfeasible.
 The {\RB} tool is known to be incomplete, and, when applied to non-trivial schemas that contain $\qone$, it failed 95\% of the times.
-The {\WGBI} algorithm is known to be slow and, run with a time-out of 10 minutes, it took~58 hours to analyze the 700 schemas, since it reaches the time-out for the 50\% of the schemas.
+The {\WG} algorithm is known to be slow and, run with a time-out of 10 minutes, it took~58 hours to analyze the 700 schemas, since it reaches the time-out for the 50\% of the schemas.

-In this paper, we show that the problem lies not in the specific tools but in the central features of the {\RB} and the {\WGBI} approaches; we need a new approach that reconciles the speed of the {\RB} approach with the completeness of the {\WGBI} algorithm.
-In this paper, we define this new approach and measure the resulting tool. }
+In this paper, we show that the problem lies not in the specific tools but in the central features of the {\RB} and the {\WG} approaches; we need a new approach that reconciles the speed of the {\RB} approach with the completeness of the {\WG} algorithm.
+In this paper, we define this new approach and measure the resulting tool. } \paragraph*{Contributions} \mrevone{We present the following contributions.}{1.1,4.1} \bcolorone \begin{enumerate} \item An \mrevtwo{inclusion}{2.5} algorithm that combines the efficiency of the rule-based approach with the completeness of witness generation, supporting recursion and the unrestricted use of negation. \mrevone{This algorithm supports all operators of Classical JSON Schema (from Draft4 to Draft7), except {\quniqIts}.}{1.4}